 How does the drug interact with Gingicort 0.1% Buccal Paste 10 gm:

-Taking Gingicort 0.1% Buccal Paste 10 gm with saquinavir may increase the blood levels of Gingicort 0.1% Buccal Paste 10 gm.
+Taking Ritonavir and Gingicort 0.1% Buccal Paste 10 gm may significantly increase the blood levels of Gingicort 0.1% Buccal Paste 10 gm.

 How to manage the interaction:

-Although there is an interaction between Gingicort 0.1% Buccal Paste 10 gm and saquinavir, it can be taken together if prescribed by a doctor.
-Consult the doctor if you experience swelling, weight gain, muscle weakness, acne, thinning skin, menstrual irregularities, or excessive growth of facial or body hair, Do not discontinue medications until the doctor recommends it
+Although taking Ritonavir and Gingicort 0.1% Buccal Paste 10 gm together can possibly result in an interaction, it can be taken if your doctor has prescribed it.
+However, consult the doctor immediately if you experience symptoms such as swelling, muscle weakness, depression, acne, thinning skin, stretch marks, easy bruising, bone density loss, menstrual irregularities, excessive growth of facial or body hair, and abnormal distribution of body fat.
+Do not stop using any medications without consulting doctor.

 How does the drug interact with Gingicort 0.1% Buccal Paste 10 gm:

-Taking teriflunomide together with Gingicort 0.1% Buccal Paste 10 gm may increase the risk of serious infections.
+Taking adalimumab with Gingicort 0.1% Buccal Paste 10 gm may increase the risk of infections.

 How to manage the interaction:

-Although there is an interaction between Gingicort 0.1% Buccal Paste 10 gm and teriflunomide, it can be taken together if prescribed by a doctor.
+Although there is an interaction between Gingicort 0.1% Buccal Paste 10 gm and adalimumab, they can be taken together if prescribed by the doctor.
 Consult the doctor if you experience fever, chills, diarrhea, sore throat, muscle aches, shortness of breath, weight loss, red or inflamed skin, body sores, and pain or burning during urination.
-Do not discontinue medications until the doctor recommends it
+Do not discontinue any medications without consulting a doctor.

 How does the drug interact with Gingicort 0.1% Buccal Paste 10 gm: